idealvin/coost/docs/en.md

 } // xx
 ```

-#### 17.2.4 Start the rpc server
+Once implements the above business method, you can start the rpc server like this:

-Generally, only three lines of code are needed to start the rpc server:

 ```cpp
 rpc::Server* server = rpc::new_server("127.0.0.1", 7788, "passwd");